stefangary/ariane-packaging/Performance.md

 The biggest challenge in this project is the I/O bottleneck, followed by RAM needs and, finally, CPU needs.

-# Copying data to node
+# Copying data to node - first test with 8 CPUs

 A first test for copying data to a node results in 108 files copied over